 History – A warrior’s Tradition

-The Samoan fireknife dance (‘ailao afi) as a relatively modern interpretation taken from ancient gestures of victory in battle using the nifo oti or “deadly tooth,” the hand-held wooden weapon.
-The late Pulefano Galea’I, previous PCC Director of Cultural Islands and the originator of the Center’s Samoan World Fireknife Dance Competition and Cultural Arts Festival, explained the intricacies of the Fireknife.
+The Samoan fireknife dance (‘ailao afi) is a relatively modern interpretation taken from ancient gestures of victory in battle using the nifo oti or “deadly tooth,” a hand-held wooden weapon.
+Pulefano Galeai, previously the PCC Director of Cultural Islands and the originator of the Center’s Samoan World Fireknife Dance Competition and Cultural Arts Festival, explained the intricacies of the Fireknife.

-“Old Samoan traditions state that warriors would use the relatively lightweight nifo oti like a hacking sword,” Galea’i noted that some of these wooden swords or clubs had boar tusks or shark teeth attached, while others had sharp “teeth” carved into the edges that could do serious damage to an enemy in close combat.
+“Old Samoan traditions state that warriors would use the relatively lightweight nifo oti like a hacking sword,” Galea’i noted that some of these wooden swords or clubs had boar’s tusks or shark’s teeth attached, while others had sharp “teeth” carved into the edges that could do serious damage to an enemy in close combat.

-Galea’i, an outstanding knife dancer in his youth who passed away in 2017, was involved with the PCC World Fireknife Championship has been involved with our Fireknife competition from its’ inception.
+Galeai, an outstanding knife dancer in his youth, has been involved with the World Fireknife Championship from its’ inception.
 He explained that the nifo oti was eventually combined with another Samoan weapon, the lave or hook, which was used to snare various body parts of an enemy.

-In more modern times after village, tribal and interisland warfare faded into history, the nifo oti has become an important element in the Samoan ta’alolo or gift-giving procession that honors special visitors.
-Custom now demands in the most formal occasions that the ornately decorated manaia or “prince” and taupo or “princess” should lead ta’alolo processions, each carrying and twirling nifo oti,.
+In more modern times, after village, tribal and interisland warfare faded into history, the nifo oti has become an important element in the Samoan ta’alolo or gift-giving procession that honors special visitors.
+Custom now demands in the most formal occasions that the ornately decorated manaia or “prince” and taupou or “princess” should lead ta’alolo processions, each carrying and twirling nifo oti.